skaisanlahti/try-go-htmx/readme.md

   - Write PostgreSQL queries
 - Writing PostgreSQL migrations manually
 - Building Typescript and SASS assets with Parcel
-- Encoding passwords with Bcrypt and Argon2id
+- Encoding passwords with Argon2id
 - Managing user sessions in a way that is compatible with HTMX

 ### Technology